Bhushan-Jagtap-2013/Multilayer_Perceptron/README.md

 http://archive.ics.uci.edu/ml/datasets/connectionist+bench+(sonar,+mines+vs.+rocks)

+## Steps

+1. Read dataset
+2. one hot encode expected output
+3. shuffle rows
+4. Devide data set into Train and Test data
+5. Define model with tensor flow and train it on Train data, Repeat for 1000 epoch
+6. Test model accuracy on Test data
+7. Save model.
+Also try to restore model and test accuracy for some values from data set

 ## Data Set Information (from UCI)

 The file "sonar.mines" contains 111 patterns obtained by bouncing sonar signals off a metal cylinder at various angles and under various conditions.
 The file "sonar.rocks" contains 97 patterns obtained from rocks under similar conditions.
 The transmitted sonar signal is a frequency-modulated chirp, rising in frequency.
 The data set contains signals obtained from a variety of different aspect angles, spanning 90 degrees for the cylinder and 180 degrees for the rock.